GULibrarySandbox/intro-data-wrangle/content/1-intro.md

 [OpenRefine](http://openrefine.org) is a [Java](https://www.java.com/en/)-based program that runs on your computer (not online).

-It runs inside your Web browser, but no web connection is needed to use it, unless you want to bring in Web-based data for cleaning.
-Once data has been read into OpenRefine, no further internet connection is needed.
+It runs inside your Web browser, but no internet connection is needed to use it, unless you want to bring in Web-based data for cleaning.
+Once web-based data has been read into OpenRefine, no further internet connection is needed.

 #### Features of OpenRefine